rweickelt/qst/doc/matrix-item.rst

 Matrix in :cpp:class:`Project` and in :cpp:class:`Testcase`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A |Matrix| can be defined on two levels: on project level and on testcase level.
+A |Matrix| can be defined on two levels: on project level and on test case
-When defined in project scope, the :cpp:member:`testcases` property specifies,
+level.
+When defined in project scope, the :cpp:member:`testcases` property
-to which testcases the |Matrix| applies.
+specifies, to which test cases the |Matrix| applies.
 When defined inside a
 :cpp:class:`Testcase` item, the |Matrix| implicitly applies to the surrounding
-testcase only.
+test case only.

 ..  code-block:: qml
-    :caption: Matrix applies to multiple testcases.
+    :caption: Matrix applies to multiple test cases.

     import qst 1.0